Garagist/Garagist.Mjml/README.md

 ### Development with ddev

-If you use [ddev] for development you can use following configuration:
+If you use [ddev] for development, you can use the following configuration:

 ```yaml
 version: "3.6"